shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 For windows users this would include downloading python binaries for windows and installing it.
 Same goes for mac systems.

-## Configuring rust
+### Configuring rust

 <Callout emoji="!" type="warning">
-This step is optional if your machine have rust toolchain already configured
+Skip this entire step if you successfully followed [quickstart](./quickstart) section
 </Callout>

 When installation of shardus core, npm compile rust libraries on the fly.
-Though in future we would make this go away by shipping `@shardus/core` with rust binaries eliminating rust having to be installed on developers machines'.
+Though in future we would make this go away by shipping with binaries eliminating rust having to be installed on developers machines'.

 But until then, install rust by following instruction from [here](https://www.rust-lang.org/tools/install).
 Once you have `rustup` setup on your machine do -